 That said, if you’re not working on rich and colourful designs, and just want to produce standard technical drawings with your CAD software, that may not matter to you.
 In which case, we'd say this is the best cheap laptop for CAD you can buy today.

 Prefer MacOS to Windows?
-Then you’ll want the MacBook Air (M1 2020), which is the best Apple laptop for CAD today.
+Then you’ll want the MacBook Air (M1, 2021), which is the best Apple laptop for CAD today.
 Basically, because it’s the best Apple laptop overall.

-Running macOS Big Sur on Apple’s proprietary eight-core M1 chip (3.2Ghz), with up to 64GB RAM, this is a powerful laptop indeed.
-In short, it’s more than capable of running both AutoCAD and resource-hungry 3D modelling software like Maya, 3DS Max, and Fusion 360.
+Running macOS Big Sur on Apple’s proprietary eight-core M1 Pro or Max chip, with up to 64GB RAM, this is the most powerful laptop Apple has ever created.
+In short, to say it is capable of running both AutoCAD and resource-hungry 3D modelling software like Maya, 3DS Max, and Fusion 360 with ease is a huge understatement.
 Note also that you can run iOS here as well, so you can open up the AutoCAD mobile app if that helps your workflow.

-The MacBook Pro also offers up to 20 hours of battery life: the longest of any Mac ever.
+The MacBook Pro also offers up to 17 hours of battery life: the longest of any Mac ever.
 You’ll doubtless get less than that doing intense work in AutoCAD, but it’s a surety that you’ll get through a professional day without having to recharge.
-You’ll also benefit from a super-high screen resolution of 2560 x 1600, and up to 2TB of storage.
+You’ll also benefit from the most beautiful, super-high res screen, and up to a whopping 8TB of storage.